 JAY – Sometimes there might be an idea from Tom or myself.
 It could be five notes or something.
 Then we'll jam around that, and shape it, and listen to it.

 TOM – We have a high level of quality control.
-If we've been jamming around an idea for 4 or 5 weeks and nothing has come of it, that's a sign we need to bin it off and move onto something else.
-Or if we come to a rehearsal and one of us can’t remember the chord sequence, or whatever, a week later, that’s a sign that we need to think again.
+If we've been jamming around an idea for 4 or 5 weeks and nothing has come of it, that's a sign we need to bin it off.
+If we come to a rehearsal and one of us can’t remember the chord sequence, or whatever, a week later, that’s a sign that we need to think again.

 JAY – That’s a sign of old age, that.
 Old age and hard living.